 Attachment refers to how individuals process and reflect on their thoughts and feelings regarding their own intimate relationship experiences.
 A wealth of previous research has demonstrated the relation between attachment and experiences of victimization and vulnerability in romantic relationships (see Drouin & Tobin, 2014).
 Attachment can be defined as a deep and enduring emotional bond between two people developed through the interactions a child has with his/her caregivers; such interactions can result in that child developing either a secure or insecure (e.g., anxious or avoidant) attachment.
 Whereas attachment is often used to describe the relationship a child has with his/her caregivers, many theorists have examined adult and couple attachment as well, noting many similarities in the unique context of adult romantic attachment, including the need for close physical contact, deep interest in one another, and experiencing a sense of safety when the other is nearby (see George, 2009).
 Adults often integrate their childhood attachment experiences into their adult relationships by seeking out similar characteristics in their partners that they experienced with their caregivers (Cassidy, 2001).
 Attachment classification, or the pattern of relating to others, develops into an internal working model that is thought to be the foundation for an individual's intimate relationships in the present and in the future (see Weisskirch & Delevi, 2011).
+Some studies have shown that individuals who identify as LGB may experience higher rates of anxious attachment due to parental rejection of their sexual orientation.
+This rejection leaves children anxious that they will not be loved due to their orientation, and can often transfer over to their romantic partners and can manifest as a fear of being abandoned or being unlovable for their orientation (Brown, 2010).

 Previous research has shown that individuals with insecure attachment experience higher levels of victimization and vulnerability in their romantic relationships (Drouin & Tobin, 2014).
-However, to date, only a few studies have assessed attachment in relation to sexting (see Klettke et al., 2014).
+However, to date, only a few studies have assessed attachment in relation to sexting (see Klettke et al., 2014, for exception see Brenick et al., 2017) and none with LGB youth.
 From those studies, there is evidence to suggest that EAs who demonstrate insecure attachment (i.e., anxious; Weisskirch & Delevi, 2011, or avoidant; Drouin & Landgraff, 2012), are more likely to engage in sexting, and to view their sexting experiences as more victimizing (Delevi & Weisskirch, 2013).
 As such, it is a logical extension of attachment theory to further investigate how an individual's anxious or avoidant attachment style relates to his or her experiences of sexting within intimate relationships.